 Go through these six signings often in your morning prayer — and watch the grace flow through this ancient sacramental in the days to come.

-Bert Ghezzi is the author of numerous books, most recently “The Sign of the Cross: Recovering the Power of the Ancient Prayer” (Loyola, 2006).
+Bert Ghezzi is the author of numerous books, including “The Sign of the Cross: Recovering the Power of the Ancient Prayer” (Loyola, 2006).